-- Find a property, arrange the price and conditions that work, and assemble a purchase agreement.
+Find a property, arrange the price and conditions that work, and assemble a purchase agreement.

-6. Real Estate Investment Trust (REIT)
+6. Real estate investment trust (REIT)

 Many REITs are traded on popular stock exchanges just like stocks, making them an accessible and highly liquid way to invest in real estate.

-7. Real Estate Investment Group (REIG)
+7. Real estate investment group (REIG)

-Real Estate Investment Groups (REIGs) are groups of private investors who pool their finances and know-how to invest in real estate using various strategies, including those described above.
+Real estate investment groups (REIGs) are groups of private investors who pool their finances and know-how to invest in real estate using various strategies, including those described above.

 A REIG, unlike a REIT, is not a taxable corporation with a board of directors governed by strict rules and criteria.
 REITs, for example, must have at least 100 investors by the completion of their first year and five or fewer individuals cannot own at least 50% of the REIT.

-A REIG is a good investment choice if you want to own a stake in physical real estate, as opposed to a REIT, which grants you access to dividends that come from investment in physical real estate.
+A REIG is a good choice for investors who want to own a stake in physical real estate, as opposed to a REIT, which pays dividends that come from investment in physical real estate.

 8. Property tax lien investing

 The strategy entails performing the steps that constitute the acronym BRRR: buying a property at below market value, rehabbing it, finding tenants, refinancing, and then using the funds saved from renting and a potential cash-out refinance to repeat the process.

 10. Rental debt snowball and all cash rental plans

-Rental debt snowball and all cash rental plans are two strategies that use the same principle: snowballing all of your money to accomplish a goal.
+Rental debt snowball and all cash rental plans are two strategies that use the same principle: snowballing all money invested to accomplish a goal.

-11. BURL: Buy Utility, Rent Luxury
+11. BURL: Buy utility, rent luxury

 Bottom line on real estate investing strategies